Skip to main content

 • Recommended: take Marine Science first.

-• Prerequisite: Living Environment, Earth Science, & Chemistry (or concurrent)
+• Prerequisite: Life Science Biology, Earth and Space Science, & Chemistry (or concurrent)

 • Application of science to law: fingerprinting, toxicology, DNA, arson, and crime scene investigation.